robertcornet/TUD_AI_driving/documentation/build_guide.md

 - Small zip ties

 # Part 1, the chassis
 Start by building the TT-02 chassis with the help of the included instructions.
-Use the included foam (front)bumper in the rear, and the  optional tt-01 bumper in the front.
+Use the included foam bumper (black) in the rear, and the  optional TT-01 bumper (blue) in the front.

+Connect the motor:
+blue - green
+yellow - yellow
+orange - \[-\]

 Your vehicle should now look similar to this:

 <a></a>
 <img src="/images/01.jpg" height=200/>